 Back in May 2011, the HHS Office for Civil Rights issued a notice of proposed rulemaking soliciting comments on its preliminary concepts for revising HIPAA's accounting of disclosures provisions.
 It received more than 400 comments.
 Many of these comments were critical of one proposal to provide patients with the right to request an "access report" with a complete list of everyone; including internal users; who had electronically viewed their information.
 The report would have to contain the date and time of access, description of information accessed, and user action; such as creation, modification, or deletion of information.

 Some patients and consumer advocates were supportive of the access proposal.
 But dozens of healthcare organizations and health industry groups expressed concerns that the record access report provision is impractical.

 The virtual hearing hosted by the tiger team on Sept.
 30 delved into some of the concerns of healthcare industry stakeholders, as well as consumer groups, about the OCR proposals.

 As a result of the public feedback, the tiger team is recommending that aspects of the access report proposal be scaled back.
 For example, the team plans to recommend enabling patients to demand a specific investigation of suspected inappropriate access.

 To improve the ability of covered entities to conduct investigations of inappropriate access, the tiger team will recommend that HHS clarify the audit controls standard of the HIPAA Security Rule.
-Currently that audit controls provision states: "Implement hardware, software, and/or procedural mechanisms that record and examine activity in information systems that contain or use electronic protected health information."
+Currently, that audit controls provision states: "Implement hardware, software, and/or procedural mechanisms that record and examine activity in information systems that contain or use electronically protected health information."